 By now, you’ve most definitely heard of the Instant Pot, or as we call it “the Swiss army knife of the kitchen appliances”.
 It’s the hottest kitchen staple for obvious reasons.
-Instant Pots make dinner prep a breeze, save both time and energy, and make cooking easier than it has ever been.
+Instant Pot is a pressure cooker that makes dinner prep a breeze, save both time and energy, and make cooking easier than it has ever been.

 I honestly don’t know what I’d do without my Instant Pot Duo now that I’ve been cooking with it for over 10 years.
 I’d probably feel like one arm was missing.
 It’s useful in so many ways that I couldn’t have imagined when I bought it.

 There are tons of great Instant Pot tips and hacks that will help you get the most out of this magic kitchen appliance.
-So stick around to find out 25 ways to exponentially boost your Instant Pot potential.
+So stick around to find out 25 ways to exponentially boost your pressure cooker potential.

 Instant Pot Tips, Tricks & Hacks to Make Cooking Even Easier